RILAB/bis101/lecture15.md

 - small to very large (20kb)
 - **LTR long terminal repeat** (8% human genome)
 	- thought to derive from virus (gag/pol/env)
-	- LTR identical on insertions & used to date (5' LTR promoter, 3' LTR polyA signal, then each copied)
+	- LTR identical on insertions & used to date (5' LTR promoter, 3' LTR polyA signal, then each copied) -> -> in same orientation
 - LINE: just a reverse transcriptase and RNA pol promoter
 - **TSD** target site duplication b/c of sticky end cuts and replication to insert
+- Most abdunant gene sequence in the world is reverse transcriptase

 #### DNA elements Class II